Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

  - The iPhone's directory structure is similar to Linux because it is Unix based.

- - The data is stored in SQL databases
+ - The data is stored in SQL (Structure Query Language) databases.

+ -